Federal Radio Corporation of Nigeria

-The Federal Radio Corporation of Nigeria (FRCN) is Nigeria's state radio broadcasting organization.
-Its subsidiary is the domestic radio network known as Radio Nigeria, with FM stations across the 36 states and Zonal station in the 6 geopolitical zones that broadcast on the SW.
+The Federal Radio Corporation of Nigeria (FRCN) is a Nigerian state radio broadcasting organization.
+Its flagship station is the syndicated radio network Radio Nigeria, with FM stations across the 36 states and Zonal station in the 6 geopolitical zones that broadcast in the SW (South West – Ibadan, South Central – Yenagoa, South East – Enugu, North East – Maiduguri, North Central – Makurdi, North West – Kaduna).
 According to FRCN, it is the largest broadcasting organization in Africa.